Feel Good Friday

 Tyler Perry Picks Up Grocery Tab for Thousands of Seniors

 In New Orleans and Atlanta, thousands of elderly shoppers got a pleasant surprise: Someone had paid for all their groceries.
 Although he tried to remain anonymous, supermarket management identified the mysterious benefactor as actor and producer Tyler Perry.
-The celebrity, who is known for his generosity, paid for groceries during senior hour at 44 Kroger locations and 29 Winn-Dixies.
+The celebrity, who is known for his generosity, paid for groceries during a senior hour at 44 Kroger locations and 29 Winn-Dixies.
 “Senior and higher-risk Kroger shoppers in metro Atlanta did receive a nice surprise at the register this morning when they learned Tyler Perry had paid their grocery tab in full,” said Felix Turner, the Atlanta spokesman for Kroger.

 Ohio Siblings Play Concert for Isolated Elderly Neighbor